13 Unique Things to Do for Free, Wherever You Go

 Whether it’s a picnic in Port Meadow in Oxford, some sandwiches at Puttles Bridge in the New Forest, or a lovely relaxing day at Runnymede in Surrey, you can enjoy a totally free day out as you may not even have to pay for parking!

-Picnics are a great cheap day out, especially if you put on your hiking shoes and check out the nearby trails – it’s the perfect summer holiday pastime.
+Picnics are a great cheap day out, especially if you put on your hiking boots and check out the nearby trails – it’s the perfect summer holiday pastime.

 3. Visit museums and art galleries for free